Balaje/ff-petsc-examples/README.md

    Numbering and the global numbering and how to obtain them.
 The example also demonstrates the routine to perform the distribution of the meshes among the various processes.

+2. `example2.edp`: An example to solve the Poisson equation using the Krylov solvers.
+Also contains another method to solve the problem using the `KSPSolve()` routine of the PETSc library.